JoelwMulongo/JoelwMulongo/README.md

 ### Hi there, I'm Joel Mulongo👋 an IT student in Kenya.
-Currently I'm learning C#, C++, Js & Py..
+Currently I'm learning
+ C++, Js & Py..
 I love anything to do with technology from phones to rockets.

 <!DOCTYPE html>
 <html lang="en">